markedjs/marked/README.md

 1. built for speed.<sup>*</sup>
 2. a low-level markdown compiler that allows frequent parsing of large chunks of markdown without caching or blocking for long periods of time.<sup>**</sup>
 3. light-weight while implementing all markdown features from the supported flavors & specifications.<sup>***</sup>
-4. available as a command line interface and running in client- or server-side JavaScript projects.
+4. available as a command line interface (CLI) and running in client- or server-side JavaScript projects.

 - <small><sup>*</sup> Still working on metrics for comparative analysis and definition.</small>
 - <small><sup>**</sup> As few dependencies as possible.</small>